 Water is an integral part of the culture and geography of Hobart, from the mountain water supply catchment to the Derwent Estuary boating community.

-The City of Hobart owns over 339 kilometres of stormwater mains, more than 550 other forms of stormwater assets (including kerb and gutters and dish drains) as well as rivulets and creeks that run for over 60 kilometres in length.
-The City not only maintains the existing drainage infrastructure by cleaning and repairing our pipes, pits and drains, but also by upgrading or replacing them as necessary.
+The City of Hobart owns over 339 kilometres of stormwater mains and more than 550 other forms of stormwater assets (including kerb and gutters and dish drains).
+We also maintain the rivulets and creeks that run for over 60 kilometres in length.

-A map of the City’s stormwater infrastructure is available here.
+View a map of the City’s stormwater infrastructure.

-Hobart is a city which is more than 200 years old and the installation of stormwater infrastructure has only been a relatively recent consideration.
-As such, many parts of Hobart either lack or have inadequate infrastructure.
-This deficiency in stormwater infrastructure can lead to properties and roads being subject to inundation or water-related nuisances.
+Hobart is more than 200 years old and the installation of stormwater infrastructure is relatively recent, so some parts of the city don’t have any or limited infrastructure, which can lead to properties and roads being subject to inundation or water-related nuisances.

-In addition there is an increasing public awareness of the natural values of waterways and that they should not be contaminated by humans' activity.
-As such any new or existing developments need to be reviewed to take into account the health of waterways and the River Derwent.
+There is also increasing public awareness of the natural values of waterways and that they should not be contaminated by human activity.
+As such, any new or existing developments need to be reviewed to take into account the health of waterways and the River Derwent.

-Since 1 July 2009, TasWater operates as the water and wastewater service provider for all of Tasmania.
-To report any faults or emergencies or if you have any general queries relating to water and sewerage systems, please contact TasWater on 13MYWATER (13 69 92) or firstname.lastname@example.org
+To report any faults or emergencies, or if you have any general queries relating to water and sewerage systems, please contact TasWater on telephone 13MYWATER (136 992) or via email to firstname.lastname@example.org.